SensingClues/OpenEars/README.md

 The mike can be installed on any USB port on the PI.
 You shoud be able to adjust it with the alsamixer.

+ISSUE: after every reboot you'll need to do this step, since .asoundrc is removed from the Pi (see issue list)

 #### Configure autostart

 This has been disabled somewhere in the developmentchain, needs some work to be enabled again.